doitintl/terraform-provider-doit-console/docs/index.md

 ### Optional

-- `apitoken` (String, Sensitive) API Token to access DoiT API.
+- `api_token` (String, Sensitive) API Token to access DoiT API.
 May also be provided by DOIT_API_TOKEN environment variable.
 Refer to https://developer.doit.com/docs/start
-- `customercontext` (String) Customer context.
+- `customer_context` (String) Customer context.
 May also be provided by DOIT_CUSTOMER_CONTEXT environment variable.
 This field is requiered just for DoiT employees
 - `host` (String) URI for DoiT API.
 May also be provided via DOIT_HOST environment variable.